Ospreys (rugby union): Home grounds

 In their first two seasons, the Ospreys shared their home games between St Helen's (home ground of Swansea RFC) and The Gnoll (home ground of Neath RFC).
-Since their third season in 2005–06, they have played at the purpose-built 20,000 seat Liberty Stadium in Landore, Swansea, which is shared with Swansea City.
-The Liberty Stadium, with double the capacity of St Helen's, has seen a capacity crowd for the matches against international tourists Australia 'A' team (1 November 2006) and against local rivals the Scarlets.
+Since their third season in 2005–06, they have played at the purpose-built 20,000 seat Swansea.com Stadium (originally the Liberty stadium) in Landore, Swansea, which is shared with Swansea City.
+The Swansea.com Stadium, with double the capacity of St Helen's, has seen a capacity crowd for the matches against international tourists Australia 'A' team (1 November 2006) and against local rivals the Scarlets.
 On 12 November 2010 the team played their first competitive fixture at the Brewery Field home ground of Bridgend Ravens in the Anglo-Welsh Cup.

+In July 2024, it was announced that the Ospreys would leave the Swansea.com Stadium after 20 years and return to play in the newly redeveloped St Helen's Rugby and Cricket Ground.
+As part of the reconfiguration of the ground, it was also announced that the Swansea Cricket Club would leave the home they had occupied since 1875.
+However, it was announced on 12 August 2025 that the Ospreys would play all of their home games at the Brewery Field for the 2025–26 season.
+This was done to allow redevelopment work to be completed at St Helen's, due to be completed by the start of the following season.

 Kit suppliers

 From their foundation to the 2013–14 season, the Ospreys kit suppliers were Kooga.
 Between the seasons 2014–2017, BLK supplied the Ospreys kits.
 Canterbury supplied the kits for the 2018–2021 seasons.
 Starting for the 2021/22 season, the Ospreys would form a kit partnership with Umbro.
+This lasted until 2023 as in June of the same year, the Ospreys announced that they had signed a multi-year partnership with sportswear manufacturer Macron.